edgelesssys/docs.edgeless.systems/marblerun/building-services/graphene.md

 ```
 After the premain is done running, it will automatically spawn your application.

-For a better illustration of the differences between the two premain variants, check out our ["Hello World" sample on GitHub.](https://github.com/edgelesssys/marblerun/tree/master/samples/graphene-hello)

 ### Host environment variables
 The premain needs access to some host [environment variables for configuration](workflows/add-service.md#step-3-start-your-service):
 ```toml